AsaHildebrand/konstrundan/README.md

 Most of the time we were pair-programming and occasionally we have been working in different branches in Git.

+## Cross-Browser Compatibility

+We checked that the app is working in:
+* Chrome
+* Edge
+* Safari
+* Firefox

 ## Live

 Frontend: https://konstrundan.netlify.app/